Blog 29

 We set off at 7am from Aqtashtoq, the donkey man leading the way up the west side of the Chelab.
 There was a faint track for the first three kilometres leading to the community’s autumn camp.
 It is important for the Kyrgyz to keep their stock moving to new pastures so not to overgraze any regions.
 Judging by the lush grass in many places, the animals were not short of food.

 Standing near the confluence, it seemed obvious that the west stream was the more significant waterway.
 It appeared as though the east stream flowed into the bigger west stream.
-It was a pity I couldn’t bring my drone into Afghanistan.
-That would have made our decision a lot easier.

 (Photo: A.Dmoch)